mortkaptilo/minigames-with-xstate/README.md

 # Mini Games With XState

-This is a personal education project for learning different state management concepts and frameworks.
+This is a personal education project for using react with different state management concepts and frameworks.
 Games implemented so far:

 - Minesweeper
 - Snake